Accelerated Bregman Proximal Gradient Methods for Relatively Smooth Convex Optimization: Triangle scaling of Bregman distance

 Therefore it is useful to study jointly convex Bregman distances.
 Suppose $h:\reals\to(-\infty,\infty]$ is strictly convex and twice continuously differentiable on an open interval in~$\reals$.
 Let $h''$ denotes the second derivative of~$h$.
 It was shown in \cite{BauschkeBorwein2001} that the Bregman distance $D_h(\cdot,\cdot)$ is jointly convex if and only if $1/h''$ is concave.
 This result applies directly to separable functions which can be written as $h(x)=\sum_{i=1}^n h_i(x^{(i)})$.
 If $1/h''_i$ is concave for each~$i=1,\ldots,n$, then we conclude that $D_h$ has a uniform TSE of at least $1$.
 Below are some specific examples: \begin{itemize} \item \emph{The squared Euclidean distance.} Let $h(x)=(1/2)\|x\|_2^2$ and $D_h(x,y) = (1/2)\|x-y\|_2^2$.
 Obviously, here $D_h$ is jointly convex in its two arguments.
 But it is also easy to see that

-Therefore the squared Euclidean distance has a uniform TSE $\gamma=2$, which is much larger than~$1$ obtained by following the jointly convex argument. \item \emph{The generalized Kullback-Leibler (KL) divergence.} Let~$h$ be the negative Boltzmann-Shannon entropy: $h(x)=\sum_{i=1}^n x^{(i)}\log x^{(i)}$ defined on $\reals^n_+$.
+Therefore the squared Euclidean distance has a uniform TSE $\gamma=2$, which is much larger than~$1$ obtained by following the jointly convex argument. \item \emph{Bregman distance induced by strongly convex and smooth functions.} If~$h$ is $\mu$-strongly convex and $L$-smooth over its domain, then the inequality~\eqref{eqn:triangle-scaling} would hold with $\gamma=2$ if the right-hand side is multiplied by an additional factor~$G=L/\mu$, which is the condition number of~$h$.
+We will prove this fact in Section~\ref{sec:bound-ts-gain}. \item \emph{The generalized Kullback-Leibler (KL) divergence.} Let~$h$ be the negative Boltzmann-Shannon entropy: $h(x)=\sum_{i=1}^n x^{(i)}\log x^{(i)}$ defined on $\reals^n_+$.
 The Bregman distance associated with~$h$ is

 Since $1/h''_i=x^{(i)}$ is linear thus concave for each~$i$, we conclude that $D_\mathrm{KL}(x,y)$ is jointly convex in $(x,y)$, which implies that it has a uniform TSE $\gamma=1$. \item \emph{The Itakura-Saito (IS) distance.} The IS distance is the Bregman distance generated by Burg's entropy $h(x)=\sum_{i=1}^n -\log(x^{(i)})$ with $\dom h=\reals^n_{++}$: